Sample Letter To Worthing Council

 Amongst my reasons for objecting are the following:

 A1.
-First and foremost there must be a Public Inquiry to examine in full the impact this development will have on Durrington and the surrounding countryside.
+First and foremost there must be a Public Inquiry so that contested statements made in the developers application documents can by thoroughly examined.
+That Inquiry is also needed to expose full the impact this development will have on Durrington, Northbrook and the surrounding South Downs National Park.

-1. The extreme variability of rain fall amounts as witnessed by recent events, and believed to be caused by climate change, will increase the likelihood of the Ferring Rife being overwhelmed by the proposed 'SuDS' inability to cope with the run off from the development as 1 in 100 year events are occurring at a higher frequency than the schemes proposed 20% uplift
+1. The extreme variability of rain fall amounts, as witnessed by the serious flooding events over recent years, and believed to be caused by climate change, will increase the likelihood of the Ferring Rife being overwhelmed by the proposed 'Sustainable Urban Drainage Scheme' inability to cope with the run off from the development.
+This is because the 1 in 100 year event prediction used is occurring at a higher frequency than the schemes proposed 20% uplift on that prediction.

 2. The biodiversity impact of the revised application is still in conflict with objectives set by government for the maintenance, restoration and re-creation of woodland, habitats, meadows and hedgerows.
 It therefore follows I would expect this area, which contains rare and threatened species, to be afforded protection by careful management and improvement so it remains a haven for wildlife, and not be destroyed by further urban sprawl.

 4. The development will be visible from a popular public open space.
-From this vantage point at the National Trusts Highdown Hill, the setting of the proposed South Downs National Park will be spoiled by the development and an important reason the Inspector at the South Downs National Park Inquiry gave for not including historic land north of the development site.
+From this vantage point at the National Trusts Highdown Hill, the setting of the newly created South Downs National Park will be spoiled by the alien sight of the development.

-5. Durrington will be blighted for over 5 years while building work continues.
+5. Properties in Durrington and Northbrook will be blighted for over 6 years while building work continues.

 6. There will be a serious degradation of normal life while local feeder roads are rebuilt to lay high capacity water and sewage pipes.

-7. Even with the present number of residents in Durrington, unemployment is at an unacceptable level.
+7. Even with the present number of residents in Durrington and Northbrook unemployment is at an unacceptable level.
 I note in the planning documents there is no provision to create jobs with the earning capacity to afford a mortgage on many of the planned properties.

-8. Traffic figures fail to reflect accurately the impact trips associated with the approved new Tesco supermarket, St Barnabas Hospice and future development land on the application site will have.
+8. Traffic figures fail to reflect accurately the extra traffic associated with the approved new Tesco supermarket, St Barnabas Hospice and the future development land on the application site will have.

 Finally I should be most grateful if you were able to acknowledge my letter and issue me with an objector reference.
-My e-mail address is:
+My e-mail and postal address is:

 Yours sincerely.